Teaching

-I have been teaching jewelry courses for the past seven years.
-I have taught beginning through advanced jewelry making courses as well as weekend workshops.
+I have been teaching jewelry courses for almost eighteen years.
+I have taught beginning through advanced jewelry making courses as well as weekend workshops at various institutions: the original UCSD Craft Center, Art Academy, Whaley Studios, and Southwestern College.
 Teaching has driven me to continually learn new techniques to keep my classes current and engaging.
 In the end, teaching has become a way to share my knowledge with the community as others have so generously shared with me.

-Below, are images of samples of jewelry techniques I create for class as well as exemplary student work.
+Below, are images of my instructor samples of various jewelry techniques as well as exemplary student work.

 Hoop Earring Workshop